Nweekley84/portfolio/README.md

 N/A

 ## Known Bugs
 Still trying to figure out flexbox code mainly flex-wrap, so upon resizing from different screen sizes, all rows appear on their correct locations.
 Also still need to figure out how to add a "subtitle" within the header with it's own custom bakground image as per the example.
 Work section is vacant as this is the only project I have to show for so far.
+Also need to add RIGHT sided border (only) to each "assets" bar IE: About Me, Work, Contact.
+Title background "Nathan Weekley" in header needs the background color extended all the way left with 0 padding.

 ## License
 MIT (wasn't sure what to use)